sriramramnath/cody/README.md

 #### Configuration

-1. In your local `scratch-gui` repository's top level:
+1. In your local `skrach` repository's top level:
     1. Make sure you have run `npm install`
     2. Build the `dist` directory by running `BUILD_MODE=dist npm run build`
     3. Establish a link to this repository by running `npm link`

-2. From the top level of each repository (such as `scratch-www`) that depends on `scratch-gui`:
+2. From the top level of each repository (such as `skrach-www`) that depends on `skrach-gui`:
     1. Make sure you have run `npm install`
     2. Run `npm link scratch-gui`
     3. Build or run the repository